Quick Assist stuck on loading or connecting

-Why is Quick Assist not working and how to fix it?
+Why is Quick Assist not working?

 Step 1.
 In Windows 10/11, press "Start" menu and click "Settings".